 More than a quarter of Lebanon's population lives in poverty, according to the World Bank.

-Almost three decades since the end of Lebanon's civil war, political deadlock has stymied efforts to tackle mounting economic woes compounded by the eight-year civil war in neighbouring Syria.
+Almost three decades after the end of Lebanon's civil war, political deadlock has stymied efforts to tackle mounting economic woes which have been compounded by the eight-year civil war in neighbouring Syria.

 © 2019 AFP